19PA1A05A1/100-days-of-code/README.md

 # 100-days-of-code
-My codes done during 100 days of code challenge
+Codes done by me during 100 days of code challenge